Liliesleaf Farm: The site as a museum

 The Schreider family bought the farm after the raid and turned into a guest house.
 However, after a reunion of the accused in the Rivonia Trial held in 2001, Nicholas Wolpe (son of Harold Wolpe and nephew of James Kantor) decided to establish a trust which would own and administer the site and create a museum for future generations.

 The first phase of its restoration began in 2008.
 Exhibits were created, and a café, along with overnight accommodation, a conference centre, and various other buildings were constructed.
 It was recognised by the South African Government (headed by the ANC after they were democratically elected in 1994) as a national asset, of significance to both the history of the ANC and the South African liberation struggle.
 From around 2008 the Department of Sports, Arts and Culture and its predecessors provided more than for its maintenance.

 On 24 November 2014 it was declared a listed as a Grade 1 site.
 The site was nominated for World Heritage Site status, as one of a group called "Human Rights, Liberation Struggle and Reconciliation: Nelson Mandela Legacy Sites", in 2015.
 On 2 September 2016 Liliesleaf was declared a national heritage site in the South African Government Gazette.

 The site was owned by the Liliesleaf Trust, and run by Nicholas Wolpe, founder and CEO of the trust, until 2021.
 From around 2008 until its closure in 2021, during the COVID-19 pandemic, the Department of Sports, Arts and Culture provided more than million for its maintenance.
 However, the museum closed its doors in September 2021, during the COVID-19 pandemic, a decision made by the CEO without consulting the board.
 The department said that Wolpe had not used million of a funding grant given to Liliesleaf in 2015, and that they would be taking it over.
 (Apparently it was supposed to have been spent on capital expenditure, but Wolpe spent it on running costs.)
 On 10 March 2022, the board suspended Wolpe, and the reopening of Liliesleaf was scheduled to take place in September 2022.
 Sport, Arts and Culture Minister Nathi Mthethwa said that a process had begun towards declaring Liliesleaf Museum "as a cultural institution in accordance with the Cultural Institutions Act".
 This would enable Parliament to oversee the museum.
 There was some concern that there was a political motive in using the museum to promote the ANC, but board member Themba Wakashe said that he would not allow this to happen, as it was a site for all South Africans.

 Artefacts

 The museum houses many significant historical artefacts, including the original copy of the Freedom Charter, Mandela's arrest warrant, and Oliver Tambo's pen gun.

-Name

-The farm is referred to either as "Liliesleaf" or "Lilliesleaf", with the former spelling used at the site itself.